 Both the Bronco and Bronco Sport get standard four-wheel drive, but they use different systems.
 The Bronco has an old-school setup with a two-speed transfer case and optional front and rear locking differentials.
 The Bronco Sport uses a pair of clutches on the rear differential to engage four-wheel drive, and simulate rear locking.
 That locking capability is important when off-roading because it ensures power is evenly split between the wheels for maximum traction.

 Suspension setups are different as well.
 The Bronco has independent and solid-axle rear suspension, while the Bronco Sport has independent suspension at both the front and back.
 With its rear solid axle, the Bronco should outperform the Bronco Sport off-road, but the Sport will likely be better at tackling the daily commute.
-The Bronco is available with 35-inch tires, while the biggest tires available on the Bronco Sport are 29 inches.
+The Bronco is available with 35-inch tires, while the biggest tires available on the Bronco Sport are 29-inch units.

 In terms of capability, the Bronco boasts 11.6 inches of maximum ground clearance and can wade through up to 33.5 inches of water, compared to 8.8 inches of ground clearance and maximum water fording of 23.6 inches for the Bronco Sport.
 The Bronco can tow up to 3,500 pounds when properly equipped, compared to 2,200 pounds for the Bronco Sport.